 The Permaculture Institute of El Salvador (IPES)

-According to their website, permaculture techniques began to show up in El Salvador in the 1980s, and for years afterward, the Campesinos or peasant farmers began to share information about permaculture.
+According to their website, permaculture techniques began to show up in El Salvador in the 1980s, and for years afterward, the Campesinos, or peasant farmers, began to share information about permaculture.

 Polyculture Is the Way to Go

-Whether you’re short on garden space and want to maximize yield, or you run a multi-acre farm and want to reduce your environmental footprint, polyculture farming may just be the way to go.
+Whether you’re short on garden space and want to maximize yield, or you run a multi-acre farm and want to reduce your environmental footprint, polyculture farming may be the way to go.

-With a little consideration and planning, you can begin incorporating polyculture techniques and you’ll be on your way to a thriving, sustainable farm or garden.
+With a little consideration and planning, you can begin incorporating polyculture techniques and be on your way to a thriving, sustainable farm or garden.

-What do you think, will you grow a polyculture garden?
+So, what do you think, will you grow a polyculture garden?
 What are your favorite guilds?
 Share your thoughts below in the comments!